-Size the washer to the bolt.
+You'll also want to size the washer to the bolt accurately.
 The washer fits around the shaft of the bolt, and slides all the way up to the bolt head.
 No friction should exist between the washer and bolt.

-Insert the bolt into the washer first, then slide the bolt and washer into the mounting hole.
+To use your washer and bolt properly, first insert the bolt into the washer.
+Next, slide the bolt and washer into the mounting hole.
 Once the bolt is threaded into the hole, begin turning the head of the bolt using the appropriate sized wrench.
 Tighten the bolt down to the washer until the head contacts the washer.

-Tighten the bolt with a torque wrench, if specified in your installation.
+Tighten the bolt with a torque wrench, if this is called for in your installation instructions.
 Place the torque wrench over the head of the bolt, and turn it until the torque wrench pops and gives you a reading.
 When the reading matches the proper torque required for your assembly, the bolt and washer are properly tightened.